To start Canoeing with us

 At the pool

-Shorts or bathing suits, you should wear a tee shirt (not cotton) which makes using a spray deck more comfortable.
-Restarts October 2016.
+Shorts, you should wear a tee shirt (not cotton) which makes using a spray deck more comfortable.
+Restarts October 2018.

 At the lake in summer